yabellini/docs.carpentries.org/topic_folders/workshop_administration/workshop_admin_workflow.md

 #### For Self-Organised Workshops

 1. Host submits the [Carpentries workshop request form](https://amy.carpentries.org/forms/workshop/).
 There is no fee (suggested or mandated) for a Self-Organised workshop.

 1. Regional Coordinator reminds them that as a Self-Organised workshop they will have access to our surveys but will not receive any other support in coordinating this workshop.
+Read more about recruiting Instructors and Helpers in [the workshop FAQ](https://carpentries.org/workshop_faq/#if-i-need-help-recruiting-instructors-supporting-instructors-andor-helpers-for-a-self-organised-workshop-what-are-my-options).

 1. Regional Coordinator reminds instructors to set up a workshop website using the [workshop template](https://github.com/carpentries/workshop-template).